eBook or Print book?

 The usual second task is getting your Print book published.
-And the usual most common place to do that is Amazon “CreateSpace” (CS) – set up a free account there and I can format a .PDF file that CS likes.
+And the usual most common place to use the KDP Paperback tool, and I can format a .PDF file that is needed.

 Please remember, that Print books and eBooks are not the same!

 Something worth reading and understanding (from the SmashWords Style Guide)

 Ebooks are different from print books, so do not attempt to make your ebook look like an exact facsimile of print book, otherwise you’ll only frustrate yourself by creating a poorly formatted, unreadable ebook.
 With print, you control the layout.
 The words appear on the printed page exactly where you want them to appear.
 With eBooks, there is no “page.”
 By giving up the control of the printed page, you and your readers gain much more in return.

 Page numbers are irrelevant.
 Your book will look different on every e-reading device.
 Your text will shape shift and reflow.
 Most e-reading devices and e-reading applications allow your reader to customize the fonts, font sizes and line spacing.
 Your customers will modify how your book looks on-screen to suit their personal reading preference and environment.

 And, as such – because there are no “pages”, if there are pictures in the book, the pictures will appear approximately where you think they should appear.
 If the eReader that the person is using sees that there is enough room on the screen for the picture – it will appear there, if not, it will appear on the next screen.
 If the eReader has enough room for the picture and the caption, all will appear on the same screen – if not… The caption may be on the next page.
 We have no control over that as the person doing the reading can change the font size to suit their needs.